ory/kratos-selfservice-ui-node/README.md

   GitHub pages this would be the path, e.g. `https://mywebsite.com/kratos-selfservice-ui-node/`.
   **Must be absolute!**

+  If you want to also use hydra and connect an app via OAuth2, set these env-variables:
+  - `HYDRA_ADMIN_URL` should point to hydra's admin port including scheme (e.g. https://hydra.example.com:445)

+  If you want to test hydra without the use of kratos for user-management, rather have a look at the [hydra-login-consent-node][https://github.com/ory/hydra-login-consent-node].

 ### Network Setup

 This application works in two set ups:

-- Standalone with ORY Kratos
+- Standalone with ORY Kratos (plus optionally ORY Hydra)
 - With the ORY Oathkeeper Reverse Proxy

 #### Standalone using cookies